New Mexico regulators fine oil producer $40 million for burning off vast amounts of natural gas

 The open-air burning, or “flaring,” of natural gas is often used as a control measure to avoid direct emissions into the atmosphere, with permit requirements to estimate burning.

 “They simply were not following what they had represented in their permits. ...
-They represented that they would capture 100% of their gas, send it to the sales pipeline," said Cindy Hollman, section chief for air quality compliance at the New Mexico Environment Department.
+They represented that they would capture 100% of their gas, send it to the sales pipeline," said Cindy Hollenberg, compliance and enforcement section chief at the air quality bureau of the New Mexico Environment Department.

 Representatives for Ameredev and a parent company could not immediately be reached for comment Thursday by phone or email.

-Note: This story has been updated to correct the last name of a New Mexico Environment Department employee to Cindy Hollenberg.